CRISPRlab/CRISPRviz/README.md

 4. Launch Docker Quickstart Terminal from your Desktop.

-5. Once Docker is running, create a [Docker Hub account](https://hub.docker.com/) then login from the command line:
+5. (Optional) Once Docker is running, create a [Docker Hub account](https://hub.docker.com/) then login from the command line:
   ```
   docker login
   ```